 Silos, Supply Company Posts JD2.4M Net Profit In 2024

-The report, based on the company's audited budget and financial statements, described the results as positive.
+Amman, Dec.
+28 (Petra) -The Audit Bureau's latest report showed Jordan Silos And Supply General Company (JSSGC) recorded "positive" financial results in 2024, achieving net profits of approximately JD2.4 million, according to its audited budget and financial statements.

-In a statement carried by the Jordan News Agency, Petra, the company attributed the performance to its key role in securely storing Jordan's strategic reserves of grains and essential commodities, in coordination with the Ministry of Industry, Trade and Supply, to ensure their availability in the local market.
+In a statement issued Sunday, the company attributed this performance to its "key" role as the secure storage arm for the Kingdom's strategic reserves of grains and essential commodities, in coordination with the Ministry of Industry, Trade, and Supply, aimed to ensure their management and availability for the local market.

-JSSGC said the results were driven by the diversification of its operational activities, which include grain storage and milling, leasing refrigerated and dry warehouses, and handling and unloading operations at the Port of Aqaba.
+The JSSGC said the "positive" outcome was driven by diversification of its operational activities, which cover grain storage and milling, leasing refrigerated and dry warehouses, and handling and unloading operations at the Port of Aqaba.

-The company noted that these activities have enhanced supply chain efficiency and supported the sustainable availability of basic commodities.
+On their impact, the JSSGC noted these activities "directly enhanced supply chain efficiency and ensured the sustainable availability" of basic commodities.

-JSSGC added that its operations contribute to strengthening national food security and improving operational readiness to respond to various conditions and challenges.
+JSSGC added that these operations contribute to strengthening national food security and raising operational readiness to address various conditions and challenges.

-The company said the performance aligns with its strategic and operational plans aimed at improving efficiency, optimizing asset utilization and balancing its national role with financial sustainability.
+The company said this effort aligns with its "strategic" and operational plans, focused on improving efficiency, optimizing asset utilization, and balancing its national role with financial sustainability.

+Amman, Dec.
+28 (Petra) -The Audit Bureau's latest report showed Jordan Silos And Supply General Company (JSSGC) recorded "positive" financial results in 2024, achieving net profits of approximately JD2.4 million, according to its audited budget and financial statements.

+In a statement issued Sunday, the company attributed this performance to its "key" role as the secure storage arm for the Kingdom's strategic reserves of grains and essential commodities, in coordination with the Ministry of Industry, Trade, and Supply, aimed to ensure their management and availability for the local market.

 Legal Disclaimer: